Hazeltine National Golf Club: History

 Over the next few years, the course received a series of renovations.
 A number of dogleg holes were straightened.
 The par three sixteenth hole was abandoned and a new par four was laid out along Hazeltine Lake.
 The par four seventeenth was converted to a par three, keeping the original green site.
 The 1983 U.S. Senior Open was held at the redesigned course.
 Billy Casper and Rod Funseth were tied after four rounds with scores of four-over-par 288 (the course played as a par 71).
 After he and Funseth were still tied at the end of an 18-hole playoff, Casper made a birdie on the first hole of sudden death to win.
 The course played to 6,625 yd.

 The course was awarded the 1991 U.S. Open in January 1986.
 Rees Jones, the son of Robert Trent Jones, made more changes to the course in preparation for the U.S. Open.
-The U.S. Open was remembered primarily for two things.
-One was the dramatic duel between Payne Stewart and Scott Simpson, who both finished at six-under-par 282.
+The U.S. Open was remembered for the dramatic duel between Payne Stewart and Scott Simpson, who both finished at six-under-par 282.
 In the 18-hole playoff, Stewart was two strokes behind coming to the 16th hole.
 Then, as he had on Sunday, he rallied and won the U.S. Open for his second major championship win (and the first of his two U.S. Opens).
 Stewart made 57 pars during the 72 holes of regulation.

 The 1991 U.S. Open is also remembered because of lightning that struck on Thursday, June 13, the first day of the championship.
 The day started out with bright blue skies, but a rainstorm soon came in.
 Spectators left the course or stood under trees for shelter.
 Six spectators stood under a tree near the famous sixteenth hole when lightning struck, with one fatality.

 In 1994, the course hosted the U.S. Mid-Amateur Championship, one of the major events in amateur golf.
 In that competition, Tim Jackson defeated Tommy Brennan with a final score of one up (the Mid-Amateur final is held at match play).
 The course measured at 6,700 yd for that championship.
 In 2001 another amateur event, the USGA Men's State Team Championship, was held at Hazeltine.
 John Carlson, Jered Gusso, and John Harris comprised the Minnesota team which won that event with an even-par score of 432.
 The course played at 6,818 yd.